Easiest and most delicious Coconut Raffaello Balls recipe in the world. I promise!

 - 15 tablespoons granulated sugar

-- Put 10 tbsp of milk in a bowl.
+- Put 10 tablespoon of milk in a bowl.
 Add the pudding mix and sugar.
 Mix well until integrated.

 - Pour the remaining milk into a pot and bring to boil on medium.
 As it starts to boil, bring the temperature down to the lowest setting, and add in the pudding mixture.
 Mix thoroughly and frequently until pudding forms (about 10 minutes).
 Turn heat off and let cool.